Achieving New Upper Bounds for the Hypergraph Duality Problem through Logic: Proofs of properties stated in Section

-\textbf{Lemma~\ref{lemma:newTransversals_complementari}.} \textit{Let $\G$ and $\H$ be two hypergraphs.
-A set of vertices $T\subseteq V$ is a new transversal of $\G$ \Wrt $\H$ if and only if $\compl{T}$ is a new transversal of $\H$ \Wrt $\G$.}\nopagebreak\begin{proof} If $T$ is a new transversal of $\G$ \Wrt $\H$, then $T$ is an independent set of $\H$.
-This means that for every edge $H\in\H$ there is a vertex $v\in H\setminus T$.
-Hence $v\in\compl{T}$, and so $\compl{T}$ is a transversal of $\H$.
-Moreover, the set $\compl{T}$ cannot include any edge of $\G$, for otherwise $T$ would not intersect that edge of $\G$, and $T$ would not be a transversal of $\G$.
-Therefore, $\compl{T}$ is an independent set of $\G$, which proves that $\compl{T}$ is a new transversal of $\H$ \Wrt $\G$.
+\textbf{\Cref*{lemma:newTransversals_complementari}.} \textit{Let $\G$ and $\H$ be two hypergraphs.
+A set of vertices $T\subseteq V$ is a new transversal of $\G$ \Wrt $\H$ if and only if $\compl{T}$ is a new transversal of $\H$ \Wrt $\G$.}\nopagebreak\begin{proof} If $\G$ or $\H$ contains an empty edge, then they do not admit transversals and independent sets.
+Hence, in these cases, the statement trivially holds.
+Let us consider the case in which $\G$ and $\H$ do not have empty edges.
+If $T$ is a new transversal of $\G$ \Wrt $\H$, $T$ is an independent set of $\H$, and hence, for every edge $H\in\H$, there is a vertex $v\in H\setminus T$.
+Therefore, $v\in\compl{T}$, and so $\compl{T}$ is a transversal of $\H$.
+Moreover, set $\compl{T}$ cannot be a superset of any edge $G$ of $\G$, for otherwise $T$ would not intersect $G$, and $T$ would not be a transversal of $\G$.
+Hence, $\compl{T}$ is an independent set of $\G$, which proves that $\compl{T}$ is a new transversal of $\H$ \Wrt $\G$.
 For the other direction, just swap the roles of $\G$ and $\H$.
 Therefore, if $\compl{T}$ is a new transversal of $\H$, then $\compl{\compl{T}}=T$ is a new transversal of $\G$. \end{proof}

-\textbf{Lemma~\ref{lemma:no_new_transversal_iff_dual}.} \textit{Let $\G$ and $\H$ be two hypergraphs.
-Then, $\G$ and $\H$ are dual if and only if $\G$ and $\H$ are simple, satisfy the intersection property, and there is no new transversal of $\G$ \Wrt $\H$.}\nopagebreak\begin{proof} \begin{itemize} \item[$(\Rightarrow)$] If $\G$ and $\H$ are dual, then they must be simple.
+\textbf{\Cref*{lemma:no_new_transversal_iff_dual}.} \textit{Let $\G$ and $\H$ be two hypergraphs.
+Then, $\G$ and $\H$ are dual if and only if $\G$ and $\H$ are simple, satisfy the intersection property, and there is no new transversal of $\G$ \Wrt $\H$.}\nopagebreak\begin{proof} $(\Rightarrow)$ If $\G$ and $\H$ are dual, then they have to be simple.
 Indeed, assume by contradiction that $\G$ is not simple.
 Then there are two different edges $G',G''\in\G$ such that $G'\subset G''$.
 There are two cases: either $G'$ is a transversal of $\H$, or it is not.

-If $G'$ is a transversal of $\H$, then $G''$ is not a minimal transversal of $\H$, and hence $\H\neq\Tr(\G)$: a contraction, because we are assuming $\G$ and $\H$ to be dual.
-On the other hand, if $G'$ is not a transversal of $\H$, then, again, $\H\neq\Tr(\G)$: a contraction, because we are assuming $\G$ and $\H$ to be dual.
-Similarly it can be shown that $\H$ must be simple.
+If $G'$ is a transversal of $\H$, then $G''$ is not a minimal transversal of $\H$, and hence $\G\neq\Tr(\H)$: a contraction, because we are assuming $\G$ and $\H$ to be dual.
+On the other hand, if $G'$ is not a transversal of $\H$, then, again, $\G\neq\Tr(\H)$: a contraction, because we are assuming $\G$ and $\H$ to be dual.
+Similarly, it can be shown that $\H$ has to be simple.

 Assume now by contradiction that $\G$ and $\H$ do not satisfy the intersection property.
-Then there are edges $G\in\G$ and $H\in\H$ such that $G\cap H=\emptyset$: a contradiction, because we are assuming $\G$ and $\H$ to be dual.
+Then there are edges $G\in\G$ and $H\in\H$ such that $G\cap H=\emptyset$: a contradiction, because $\G$ and $\H$ are dual.